pieaerts/pieaerts/_masterclasses/ladakh-expedition-1.md

 ![](/uploads/ladakh_exp_pa_16.jpg)

 After breakfast we check out our room and pack our 4x4’s for the long drive to the Nubra Valley.
 Its Tibetan name ‘Dumra’ means ‘Valley of flowers’ and the entire drive is absolutely breath taking, crossing mountain roads and passes you will remember a lifetime.
-We will cross Khardung La Pass, one of the highest motorable passes in the world at 17.580ft, after which we descend into the Nubra Valley (10.000ft), until we reach our second camp, Diskit Camp.
+We will cross Khardung La Pass, one of the highest motorable passes in the world at 17.580ft, after which we descend into the Nubra Valley (10.000ft), until we reach our second camp, Chamba Camp Diskit.

 Nubra is a melting pot of many different cultures that infuse daily life in Ladakh in general: the Central Asian culture of Xinjiang (just across the mountains in China), the Muslim influences of Baltistan (now mostly in Pakistan), and the Buddhist history of Tibet (now in China).
 It therefore is a perfect blend of landscapes and portrait photography, a photographer’s paradise.